abudrionis/icdcoder/README.md

 #### For -train or -train_and_test

   `-classifier`
                         The desired classifier.
 Enter SVM, KNN or DT which represent Support Vector Machines, K-Nearest Neigbors, and Decision Trees. *Default is SVM*.
+Default hyper-parameters are used.

    `-new_trained_model`
                         Filepath to new trained model.
 Default is *./models/new_baseline_model/ICD_model.sav*.